 Nitin Naik, Sports journalist, Mumbai

 The Good Story Project is a breath of fresh air in the times we live in.
-Reading such stories makes one marvel at the strength of individuals to overcome grief, loss, disability, poverty and much more.
-The stories cover a wide range of human experience – from cooking for patients to dealing with life-changing paralysis.
+Reading such stories makes one marvel at the strength of individuals to overcome grief, loss, disability, poverty, and much more.
+The stories cover a wide range of human experiences – from cooking for patients to dealing with life-changing paralysis.
 But all of them have one thing in common — a salute to the human spirit.
 Happy Anniversary, TGSP!
 Keep the stories coming.

 Shiboli Chatterjee, journalist, Mumbai

 It’s always great to see positive stories being shared and people taking inspiration from them.
 We thank The Good Story Project for the wholesome story they did on our inclusive café Nukkad.
 The story has sent a very positive message across society, and we are glad that people are now discussing things like why it is essential to think inclusive and conceptualize and promote work cultures and ecosystems which are accessible and non-discriminative.